I turned 80 in February of 2017. To say this gave me pause would be like saying I felt a little twinge when an alligator bit my leg.

 I'm lucky to be healthy.
 I have two new hips, cataracts all gone.
-I exercise regularly, eat healthy food, have remained slim and can move around my life easily.
+I exercise regularly, eat healthful food, have remained slim and can move around my life easily.
 But having moved back to Florida from my beloved New York City, I have been struggling to stay interested, interesting and above all relevant.

 I have written articles for a local newspaper on aging and the problems and feelings of those of us who are grappling with the effects of not being young anymore and trying to stay relevant.
 And since my last birthday, I am, once again, doing research on myself.
 What, at 80, do I want to do with the remaining years, picturing myself healthy and able and with my mind still fairly well intact?

 What I discovered in my self-to-self research is how the messages from our youth trail us to old age!
 I still have within me expectations and admonishments I heard way back in my growing up years.
 I most definitely internalized that I had to be someone, to do something to be relevant.
 And I strived to do exactly that in every stage of my life.